dayosango/langchain_experimentation/README.md

 # langchain_experimentation
-Playing around with LangChain LLMs, including Ollama
+Playing around with LangChain LLMs, including Ollama, Q&A, and creating a Retrieval chain